-- Aluminium can be recycled as many times without losing its quality, yet only a small fraction of aluminium cans are recovered and recycled.
-However, the percentage of recycled aluminium is higher than that of plastics and metals.
+- Aluminum can be recycled as many times without losing its quality, yet only a small fraction of aluminum cans are recovered and recycled.
+However, the percentage of recycled aluminum is higher than that of plastics and metals.

 - There is a lot of food generated in Australia every year, however, much of this food ends up in a landfill and yet many people still struggle to afford their daily meals.

-- If only 1 per cent of the population in Sydney composted food refuse than throwing them away, it would save approximately 45 million kilograms of carbon dioxide.
+- If only 1 per cent of Sydney’s population composted food refuse rather than throwing them away, it would save approximately 45 million kilograms of carbon dioxide.

-- On average, every Australian produces approximately 330 kilograms of waste paper and 118 kilograms of plastic waste every year.>
+- Every Australian produces approximately 330 kilograms of waste paper and 118 kilograms of plastic waste every year.>

 - Australia is among the leading countries in paper and cardboard recycling rates.
 Recycling one tonne of paper saves 23 trees and other resources used in the process of paper manufacturing.